Application Note

 Large-Area Plasmonic Absorbers

 Smart Material Solutions is collaborating with MicroContinuum, Inc. and Professor Mark Mirotznik’s lab at the University of Delaware to fabricate large-area tunable infrared plasmonic absorbers.
-This project, which is funded by a Phase II Army SBIR grant, uses plasmonic metal-dielectric-metal (MDM) stacks to create tuned absorption for infrared surface mimicry.
+This project, which is funded by a Phase II Army SBIR grant, uses plasmonic metal-dielectric-metal (MDM) stacks to create tuned absorption.
 These plasmonic MDM stacks combine the resonance of the dielectric cavity with that of the plasmonic top layer to create strong, tunable absorption.
 In the phase I project, we fabricated the plasmonic absorber shown in Figure 5 using scalable processes such as nanocoining and nanoimprint lithography (NIL).
 The phase II project focuses on the roll-to-roll (R2R) nanofabrication of at least one square meter of a plasmonic metamaterial.

 Figure 5: Photo and SEM image of a 150 mm x 150 mm plasmonic absorber with a micropatterned metal mesh fabricated during the phase I project.